Ready to take the first step at CLE Counseling and Wellness Center? Let's start our journey together!

 If you need to cancel or reschedule, please contact your provider at least 24 hours in advance.
 Appointments canceled with less than 24 hours’ notice, or appointments you do not attend, will be charged a $150 fee.
 Insurance does not cover late cancellations or no-shows, so this charge is the client’s responsibility.
 For convenience and consistency, the credit card on file will be charged for all late cancellations and no-show fees.

-Good Faith Estimate
+No Surprises Act / Good Faith Estimate

 Under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals who are not enrolled in a health plan, Federal health care plan, or are not seeking to file a claim with their plan/coverage, both orally and in writing, upon request or at the time of scheduling health care services, to receive a "Good Faith Estimate" of expected charges.